iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     ```yaml
     diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
     ```
-    Mandatory: Select IOMesh edition, which defaults to IOMesh Community Edition.
-You can set the field `edition` to `enterprise`.
+    Mandatory: Specify the IOMesh edition, which defaults to `community`.
+In case you have purchased the Enterprise Edition, set the value of `edition` to `enterprise`.
 For details, refer to [IOMesh Specifications](https://www.iomesh.com/spec).

     ```yaml
     edition: "community" # Specify IOMesh edition.
     ```
-    Optional: If you want to specify specific Kubernetes worker nodes for IOMesh, configure the values of the node label.
+    Optional: If you want IOMesh to only use the disks of specific Kubernetes nodes, configure the values of the node label.

    ```yaml
    iomesh: